AdaCore/startup-gen/gpr2ld/README.md

         -o ARG : Arg is the directory in which the generated files will be put.
         -l ARG : Arg is the name of the generated ldscript.
                 Default value is linker.ld.
+        -m ARG : Arg is the name of the generated memory map.
+                Default value is memory_map.ld.